antarctica/flask-entra-auth/README.md

 For all releases:

 1. create a `release` branch
+2. bump the version as appropriate in `pyproject.toml`
-2. close release in `CHANGELOG.md`
+3. close release in `CHANGELOG.md`
-3. push changes, merge the `release` branch into `master` and tag with version
+4. push changes, merge the `release` branch into `main`, and tag with version

 The project will be built and published to PyPi automatically through [Continuous Deployment](#continuous-deployment).